roytang/blog/content/quotes/tic.md

 ### 678

-<hunter> parang training lang yan ni mr miyagi
+&lt;hunter&gt; parang training lang yan ni mr miyagi

-<hunter> kelangan mapinturahan yung fence
+&lt;hunter&gt; kelangan mapinturahan yung fence

 ---

 ### 679

-<hunter> i just got to this mode by accident
+&lt;hunter&gt; i just got to this mode by accident

-<hunter> im not sure if i should leave
+&lt;hunter&gt; im not sure if i should leave

-<hunter> aha thanks
+&lt;hunter&gt; aha thanks

 ---

 ### 680

-<hunter> c it's like having a daily standup meeting, except via email
+&lt;hunter&gt; c it's like having a daily standup meeting, except via email

 ---

 ### 681

-<hunter> para aware ka what issues the rest of the team is facing
+&lt;hunter&gt; para aware ka what issues the rest of the team is facing

-<hunter> kasi you're supposed to be part of a team, not just worrying about your own thing only
+&lt;hunter&gt; kasi you're supposed to be part of a team, not just worrying about your own thing only

 ---